fpereiro/gotoB/readme.md

 The event call `do something` will contain the id of the listener and in this way it will be possible to track where the call came from.
 More information is available [here](https://github.com/fpereiro/recalc#tracking-event--responder-chains).

 gotoв stores a list of all the events called and all responders matched into `B.log`.
 Since gotoв applications are built around events, This can be extremely useful for debugging an app.
 Instead of inspecting `B.log` with the browser console, you can invoke `B.eventlog`, a function which will add an HTML table to the page where you can see all the information about the events.

-The table presented by `B.eventlog` is ordered by time (so you can see what happened first and what later), it allows to track dependencies between events (if the context is passed in nested calls, see below) and it shows the time when the event was called relative to the initial loading of the application (which allows for performance benchmarking).
+There's a [separate section](#logging-blog-beventlog-and-braddlog) dedicated to logging.

 A function you will probably use quite a bit inside responders is `B.get`, which retrieves data from `B.store`.
 While you can directly access data from `B.store` without it, `B.get` is useful to access properties in the store in case they haven't been defined yet.
 For example, if `B.store.user.username` is not defined, if you try to do something like `var username = B.store.user.username` and `B.store.user` is not present yet, your program will throw an error.